-The share last traded at 99 US cents.
+The share last traded at 78 US cents.

-As the South African energy market has opened up to the private sector the possibilities of the Group achieving its objective for 2023 has increased substantially which will be beneficial to investors.
-By meeting its 2023 objectives the market will gain more confidence, ACES Renewables investors can expect:
+As the South African energy market has opened up to the private sector the possibilities of the Group achieving its objective for 2024 has increased substantially which will be beneficial to investors.
+By meeting its 2024 objectives the market will gain more confidence, ACES Renewables investors can expect:

-- Internal Rate of Returns from 12% to 20%, depending on country and technology; - Income is denominated in USD currency in all African countries apart from South African; - Sustainable returns over duration of operations of projects; - Clear exit opportunity through listing on stock exchange; - Be part of upliftment of communities, empowering women, providing a cleaner environment while earning a sustainable return.
+- Internal Rate of Returns for ground-mounted solar projects range from 15% to 18%, depending on the country and the technology; - Income is denominated in USD currency in all African countries apart from South African; - Sustainable returns over duration of operations of projects; - Clear exit opportunity through listing on stock exchange;